Workshop: Middle School Visual Models and Digital Math Manipulatives

 This is a 3-part online workshop, conducted in real time with a live facilitator.

-How Digital Manipulatives and Visual Models Support Middle School Math
+Importance of Manipulatives and Visual Models in Middle School

 Digital manipulatives and visual models support a range of middle school math standards.
-Students who work fluently with digital manipulatives develop a deeper understanding of ratios, variables, integers and functions.
+Students who learn with digital manipulatives develop a deeper understanding of ratios, variables, integers and functions.

 In this workshop, participants will explore how the concrete, representational, abstract progression can help you create fun and engaging visual models lessons that are aligned to your grade-level standards.
 You’ll also learn how to incorporate digital manipulatives into your online lessons.